 On January 21, 2022, Nabors Delaware entered into a revolving credit agreement between Nabors Delaware, the guarantors from time-to-time party thereto, the issuing banks (the "Issuing Banks") and other lenders party thereto (the "Lenders") and Citibank, N.A., as administrative agent (the "2022 Credit Agreement").
-Under the 2022 Credit Agreement, the Lenders have committed to provide to Nabors Delaware up to an aggregate principal amount at any time outstanding not in excess of \$350.0 million (with an accordion feature for an additional \$100.0 million, subject to lender approval) under a secured revolving credit facility, including sub-facilities provided by certain of the Lenders for letters of credit in an aggregate principal amount at any time outstanding not in excess of \$100.0 million.
+On June 17, 2024, Nabors Delaware amended and restated the credit agreement (the "2024 Credit Agreement").
+Under the ~~2022~~ 2024 Credit Agreement, the ~~Lenders~~ ~~lenders~~ have committed to provide to Nabors Delaware up to an aggregate principal amount of revolving loans at any time outstanding not in excess of \$350.0 million (with an accordion feature for an additional \$100.0 million, subject and the issuing banks have committed to lender approval) provide a standalone letter of credit tranche that permits Nabors Delaware to issue reimbursement obligations under a secured revolving credit facility, including sub-facilities provided by certain of the Lenders for letters of credit in an aggregate principal amount at any time outstanding not in excess of \$100.0 million. \$125.0 million.
+Letters of credit issued will not affect revolving loan capacity and vice versa.
+The 2024 Credit Agreement contains a \$200.0 million uncommitted accordion feature that can be applied to increase the commitments under either the revolving loans or the letter of credit tranche, or both.

 The 2022 Credit Agreement permits the incurrence of additional indebtedness secured by liens, which may include liens on the collateral securing the facility, in an amount up to \$150.0 million as well as a grower basket for term loans in an amount not to exceed \$100.0 million secured by liens not on the collateral.
-The Company is required to maintain an interest coverage ratio (EBITDA/interest expense), of 2.625:1.00, which increases on a quarterly basis, to 2.75:1.00 by June 30, 2024, and a minimum guarantor value, requiring the guarantors (other than the Company) and their subsidiaries to own at least 90% of the consolidated property, plant and equipment of the Company.
-The facility matures on the earlier January 21, 2026.
+The Company is required to maintain an interest coverage ratio (EBITDA/interest expense) of ~~2.625:1.00~~, which increases to 2.75:1.00, by June 30, 2024, and a minimum guarantor value, requiring the guarantors (other than the Company) and their subsidiaries to own at least 90% of the consolidated property, plant and equipment of the Company.
+The facility matures on ~~January 21, 2026~~, the earlier of (a) June 17, 2029 and (b) to the extent 10% or more of the respective principal amount of any of the 7.25% Senior Guaranteed Notes due January 2026, 7.375% Senior Priority Guaranteed Notes due May 2027 or 7.50% Senior Guaranteed Notes due

-[Table of \(a\) January 21, 2026 and \(b\) to the extent any principal amount of Nabors Delaware's existing 5.75% senior notes due 2025 remains outstanding on the date that is 90 days prior to the applicable maturity date for such indebtedness, then such 90th day.](#) [Contents](#)
+January 2028 or 50% or more of the principal amount of the 1.75% Senior Exchangeable Notes due June 2029 remains outstanding on the date that is 90 days prior to the applicable maturity date for such Indebtedness, then such 90th day.

-Additionally, the Company is subject to covenants, which are subject to certain exceptions and include, among others, (a) a covenant restricting our ability to incur liens (subject to the additional liens basket of up to \$150.0 million), (b) a covenant restricting its ability to pay dividends or make other distributions with respect to its capital stock and to repurchase certain indebtedness and (c) a covenant restricting the ability of the Company's subsidiaries to incur debt (subject to the grower basket of up to \$100.0 million).
+Additionally, the Company is subject to covenants, which are subject to certain exceptions and include, among others, (a) a covenant restricting our ability to incur liens (subject to the additional liens basket of up to \$150.0 million), (b) a covenant restricting its ability to pay dividends or make other distributions with respect to its capital stock and to repurchase certain indebtedness and (c) a covenant restricting the ability of the Company's subsidiaries to incur debt (subject to the grower debt basket of up to \$100.0 million).
 The agreement also includes a collateral coverage requirement that the collateral rig fair value is to be no less than the collateral coverage threshold, as defined in the agreement.
 This requirement includes an independent appraisal report to be delivered every 6 months following the closing date.